Overview

 Automatic Vault Creation

-Open Admin Panel → Domain Settings.
+- Go to Admin Panel → Domain Settings

-Enable Auto Vault Creation.
+- Enable Auto Vault Creation

 Controlling Access to Vault Data